djross22/NIST-LMSF/README.md

 LoadXML()
 	Loads an existing XML metadata document into memory, but does nothing else.
-This is useful for restartting an experiment that had to be stopped in the middle.
+This is useful for restarting an experiment that had to be stopped in the middle.

 	Syntax:
 		LoadXML(<xml file path>)